crystal-chain/terraform-google-gke-gitlab/README.md

 }
 ```

-Then perform the following commands on the root folder:
+Then perform the following commands on the examples/simple_example folder:

+- `../../helpers/export_env.sh` to configure GCP authentification for Terraform
 - `terraform init` to get the plugins
 - `terraform plan` to see the infrastructure plan
 - `terraform apply` to apply the infrastructure build